adrianpk/ledger/README.md

 At the moment I asume that the loading process of vehicle, driver, gate, etc is automated through fixed credentials, sensor or terminal signatures (NFC, QR codes, biometric data, etc.)

+This is a proof of concept, in a real world implementation there would probably be additional commands that would allow users to request subsequent chain actions. i.e.: 'relocate-in-storage' action would be preceded by a 'request-relocation-in-storage' by way of ensuring any preparations at origin and destination as well as to send the necessary notifications.

 ### Warehouse ᐅ Cloud

 **ReceiveFromTransport**